 “As a younger person, you take your sexual or gender identity for granted.
 This is a generation who didn’t have that privilege.

 “There are members that have been married, that have lived life in a very closeted context for a long time.
 Others have lived through times when they were imprisoned.”

-In October 2017, in the middle of the divisive same-sex marriage postal survey, the inaugural ball was held at the Melbourne Town Hall and the elders’ experiences were captured in new documentary The Coming Back Out Ball Movie, out next month.
+The inaugural ball occured in October 2017, during the divisive same-sex marriage postal survey, at the Melbourne Town Hall.
+Filmmakers captured the experience in The Coming Back Out Ball Movie, out next month.

-Over the course of the film, we meet a group of elders who generously share the heartwarming and heart-wrenching stories of their lives, reflecting back fifty years or more to a world far less accepting of LGBTIQ people.
+The film features a group of elders who share the heartwarming and heart-wrenching stories of their lives.
+They reflect back fifty years or more to a world far less accepting of LGBTIQ people.